Chinese professor accused of spying by U.S. released on bail

 "He's still in America and is staying with his relatives," the employee, surnamed Li, said by telephone.
 "As for the charges, he will definitely still have to go through the judicial process."

-In a statement sent by one of his lawyers, Yitai Hu, to Reuters on Friday, his lawyers said Zhang and his family "are grateful for his release".

-"He looks forward to his day in court and is confident that once the facts are revealed, he will be exonerated."
+State-run China Radio International said Zhang was in "good condition," citing Zhang's lawyer.

-Zhang was not immediately available for comment.
+Neither Zhang nor his U.S.-based lawyer were immediately available for comment.
 China's Foreign Ministry did not respond to a request for comment.
 The U.S. Citizenship and Immigration Services did not answer calls for comment outside of normal business hours.

 Zhang's release could ease some tensions between the United States and China when President Xi Jinping travels to Washington in September.